 This historical precedent still leaves its mark on our genetics today.
 Being in a fasted state activates numerous evolutionarily beneficial responses: the brain thinks faster, blood vessels dilate, and muscles become more resistant to lactic acid.

-All these traits add up to being better hunters.
+From an evolutionary perspective, these traits add up to being better hunters.
 It makes sense when you consider that the men and women who were better at hunting when they were hungry were able to survive and pass their genes onto us.

 Conversely, failing to fast and staying in a fed state all the time can make us fatter, slower, and dumber.
-The science is clear that humans thrive most when faced with occasional food scarcity.
+The science is clear that humans can thrive when faced with occasional food scarcity.

 How to Get Started on the Omad Diet